huggingface/hub-docs/tasks/src/feature-extraction/about.md

 ## About the Task

-Feature extraction is the task of building features intended to be informative from a given dataset, and non-redundant, facilitating the subsequent learning and generalization steps in text, image & audio processing.
+Feature extraction is the task of building features intended to be informative from a given dataset, facilitating the subsequent learning and generalization steps in various domains of machine learning.

 ## Use Cases
 Feature extraction can be used to do transfer learning in natural language processing, computer vision and audio models.